Sarah Everard murder: Wayne Couzens at Old Bailey for sentencing

 - Published

-Sarah Everard's killer, ex-Met Police officer Wayne Couzens, has appeared at the Old Bailey for sentencing.
+Sarah Everard's killer, ex-Met Police officer Wayne Couzens, has arrived at the Old Bailey for sentencing.

 The firearms officer abducted the 33-year-old she walked home from a friend's house in Clapham on 3 March, driving her away in a car he had hired.

 Ms Everard's body was found a week later in woodland near Ashford, Kent, metres from land owned by Couzens.
-She had been raped and strangled.
+He had raped and strangled her.

 Couzens, 48, will be sentenced at the culmination of the two-day hearing.